vbfox/blog/_drafts/fable-react-1-react-in-fable-land.md

 ## React components

-While it is possible to use react as a templating engine for HTML by using only built-in components what really unlock the power of React and where lie the biggest potential for optimization is in it's user-defined components.
+While it is possible to use React as a templating engine for HTML by using only built-in components, what really unlocks the power of React and where lies the biggest potential for optimization is in its user-defined components.

 Creating Components in F# is really similar to how they are created in modern JavaScript.
-The main difference come when consuming them as we'll use the `ofType` and `ofFunction` helpers (Instead of using JSX or `React.createElement`).
+The main difference comes when consuming them as we'll use the `ofType` and `ofFunction` helpers (Instead of using JSX or `React.createElement`).

 ### Functional Components